Pacific-salmon-assess/skrunchy/README.md

 ## Example data

-The `data/` folder contains example data that all made up (exception is Kitsumkalum River escapement data), so don’t use this for any analysis.
+The `data/` folder contains example data that are all made up (exception is Kitsumkalum River escapement data), so don’t use this for any analysis.
 This is only for package testing and examples.
 Example data goes from return years 1984-2020.

 Example data sets start with the prefix `ex_`.